Paddy has been adopted!

 Sponsored in memory of Oliver

 Paddy is a 9 lb., 5-year-old female Chihuahua mix coming to us from a Tennessee shelter.
 She is chocolate brown with a tan and brown brindle face.
-She is micro chipped, has had her teeth cleaned and received her rabies in March of this year.
+She is micro chipped, has had her teeth cleaned and received her rabies in March of 2020.
 There are no known health issues.

-She needs a home where her people have the patience and understanding to allow her to continue developing her trust of people.
+She needs a home where her people have the patience and understanding to allow her to continue developing her trust of people and animals.
 She should go to a mature and quiet home.
 Definitely no children.
 A fenced yard is a must as she is a flight risk.
-Her forever people need to understand that she might never be a cuddly girl but with their help she can be a loving girl.
+It would benefit Paddy to have a calm canine sibling, so she can learn the appropriate behaviors.